uriweb/uri-component-library/README.md

 CL 2.0.0 is a major release focused on theme compatibility, improvements for existing components, and bug fixes.

 #### Component Updates
-* Adds a metric component for displaying numbers
 * Boxouts are now full-width components by default, unless floated
 * Cards can now contain just an image or text, with or without a button
-* Notices can now contain nexted shortcodes
+* Notices can now contain nested shortcodes
+* Adds a metric component for displaying numbers
 * Adds highlighting to the current menu item and current menu parent
 * Simplifies hero, notice, and button shortcodes